JoJuStudio/Switch-NRO-Launcher/README.md

 ## Token configuration

 The application requires a GitLab personal access token to access the release API.
-You can provide the token in two ways:

-1. **Environment variable**: set `GITLAB_PRIVATE_TOKEN` when launching the application or building the project.
-2. **Compile-time token**: edit `source/token.h` and replace the placeholder string with your token.
+Edit `source/token.h` and replace the placeholder string with your token before building.
+The token is compiled into the application.

-Providing the token via environment variable avoids hardcoding secrets in the source tree.

 ## Building